 Mourners say long queue to see the Queen lying in state is ‘worth it’

-Thousands of people, ranging from the elderly to babes in arms, made up the growing crowd.
+Thousands of people, ranging from the elderly to babies in arms, made up the growing crowd.

 The queue to reach the Queen’s coffin took some mourners more than nine hours to complete but many said the long wait was worth it.